FIRST THINGS FIRST

-Lists are how you divide tasks out on a high level.
+Projects are a great way to divide tasks out on a high level.
 For example, we often divide out by project type.
 One project tile could be called “Social Media,” for example.
-Another example would be with a company that offers various services.
 For TwoTone, that might be: Web Design, Print Design, and Copywriting.

-Once you create your lists, it’s time to start breaking things down further.
-You can create To-Dos under Lists.
-Using “Social Media” as a list example, a few To-Do examples might be “Facebook Posts” or “Captions”.
+Once you have your project tile, it’s time to start breaking things down further.
+You can create Lists under To-Dos.
+Using our “Social Media” example, a few List examples might be “Facebook Posts” or “Captions”.

 BONUS: you can click the ••• icon to create groups within Lists to further divide projects.